mosaic-group/openfpm-website/src/hackathon24.md

 Everyone interested is welcome to attend, regardless if you are already an OpenFPM crack, a beginner, or not yet using it at all; regardless if you want to contribute code, learn for yourself, or work on documentation and web page.
 There is something for every skillset.

-If you wish to attend, please send an e-mail to the organizer [Serhii Yaskovets](mailto:yaskovet@mpi-cbg.de), so we can have a tally and book rooms accordingly.
+If you wish to attend, please send an e-mail to the organizer [Serhii Yaskovets](mailto:yaskovet@mpi-cbg.de), so we can have a tally and book seminar rooms accordingly.
 Thanks!

 Registration deadline: March 1, 2024.